bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/resources/luis_de_lion.md

 Today, many people remember Luis de Lión for his beautiful writing and his work as a teacher.
 There is a museum in his hometown called "Casa Museo Luis de Lión" where you can learn about his life and see his books.
 Sadly, his body has never been found, and his family continues to search for him.

-Luis believed that children are "a blank paper where you can begin to write a new history."
+Luis believed that children are "a blank page where you can begin to write a new history."
 His daughter, Mayarí de León, continues his legacy through the "Proyecto Luis de Lión," which includes:

 - The Community Academy of Arts of San Juan del Obispo
 - The José Luis de Lión Díaz Library